Union Berlin: Daring to dream of Bundesliga football | DW | 22.05.2019

 A cross-city rivalry was born, as Dynamo won 10 consecutive East German titles, while Union never finished higher than seventh as they hovered between the top two divisions.

-"There was a political aspect, of course, because Dynamo were connected to the Stasi, which was for many people unwelcome," Union Berlin's head of communications and lifelong fan Christian Arbeit explains.
+"There was a political aspect, of course, because Dynamo were connected to the Stasi, which was for many people unwelcome," Union Berlin's head of communications and lifelong fan Christian Arbeit told DW.
 "But first and foremost it was a football rivalry."

 "It was a place for alternative culture.
-It was a place for individuality and freedom," says Arbeit.
+It was a place for individuality and freedom," Arbeit said.

 Both were excluded when the Bundesliga brought in former East German clubs for the 1991-92 season – following the fall of the Wall in 1989 and German reunification a year later.